artificialsolutions/tie-api-example-alexa/README.md

 ### Add the endpoint URL to your skill
 1. Go back to the [Developer Console](https://developer.amazon.com/alexa/console/ask).
 2. Click `Endpoint` from the left menu.
 3. Select a `HTTPS` service endpoint type, and paste the public URL from ngrok obtained earlier in the `Default Region` field.
+Make sure this URL does not end in a slash character '/'.
 4. From the `Select SSL certificate type` dropdown, select `My developement endpoint is a sub-domain ... that has a wildcard certificate from a certificate authority`.
 5. Click on Save endpoints.
+6. Click on the Left Side menu > JSON Editor > Build Model to update the changes.

 That's it!
 You're now ready to talk to your Alexa bot.